LispCookbook/cl-cookbook/data-structures.md

    [Condition of type SB-PCL::OBSOLETE-STRUCTURE]
 ~~~

 There is also very little introspection.
-Portable Common Lisp does not
+Portable Common Lisp does not define ways of finding out defined super/sub-structures nor what slots a structure has.
-tell super/sub-strucures of a structure in an easy way, nor does it
-tell the slots of a structure.

 The Common Lisp Object System (which came after into the language)
 doesn't have such limitations.
 See the [CLOS section](clos.html).